SECRET AUDIO AND VIDEO RECORDINGS

 Can I share or publish my recordings with others?

 Under California law, it is illegal to disclose any confidential information unlawfully obtained.
 Even if you do not disclose the recordings, you can still be liable for unlawfully obtaining the communications.
 You can disclose recordings you lawfully obtain.
-Please see our page on "Use of Recordings" for what restrictions you have in publishing your recordigns. -top-
+Please see our Legal Guide to video releases & the use of Audio and Video Recordings for what restrictions you have in publishing your recordigns. -top-

 Do I receive any special protections or privileges if I am secretly recording for newsgathering purposes?

-No, newsgathering does not provide any immunities from generally applicable laws.
-Newsgathering recordings do receive special considerations when a person brings an invasion of privacy claim and the recordings were lawfully obtained.
-Courts have generally given greater weight to public interest over privacy rights.
-Newsgathering privileges do not apply to recording communications, however, they do appy for use of those recordings. -top-
+No, newsgathering does not provide any immunities from generally applicable laws that prohibit secret recording.
+Newsgathering recordings do receive special considerations when a person brings an invasion of privacy claim, and the recordings were lawfully obtained.
+Courts have generally given greater weight to the public interest over privacy rights, which means that there are certain topics and matters that are important for the public to know about.
+In other words, it is in the interest of the public to know about certain facts, events and other happenings, and that interest can outweigh an individual’s right to privacy.
+Newsgathering privileges do not apply to secretly recording communications; however, they do apply to the use of those recordings.
+As an example, in the Schulman case above, where patient communications with rescue workers were secretly recorded (and later broadcast), the fact that the recording was for news purposes did not override the individual’s right to privacy in that highly offensive situation.

 Can I secretly record in a courtroom?